 My areas of specialisation are the philosophy of action and normative ethics.
 I work more specifically on moral responsibility, deliberation, free will, and knowledge of moral facts.
 My areas of competence include metaethics and epistemology.
 I am also interested in Ancient Philosophy.

-On 24 June 2019, I completed a DPhil in philosophy at the University of Oxford.
+From 2014 to 2019, I was a doctorate student in philosophy at the University of Oxford.
 I was supervised by John Hyman and Alison Hills, and received the generous support of the Rhodes Scholarship and of the SSHRC.
 My dissertation discusses whether doubting free will and moral responsibility is thinkable.
 More precisely, I am interested in whether it is self-defeating to doubt free will and responsibility; whether it is possible to doubt free will and yet engage in the moral life; and whether it is possible to deliberate rationally if we believe that we do not have real alternatives.